w3f/Grants-Program/applications/frost-substrate.md

 ### Commitment to Open Source

-FROST Protocol will be fully open-source under Apache-2.0 license, encouraging community contribution and ecosystem growth.
+FROST Protocol and `frost-substrate` will be fully open-source under Apache-2.0 license, encouraging community contribution and ecosystem growth.
 We commit to:

 - Transparent development process with regular updates
 - Community-driven feature development and roadmap
 - Comprehensive documentation and developer resources
 - Long-term maintenance and support

-We believe FROST Protocol represents a significant step forward in parachain interoperability, offering the performance, security, and developer experience needed to unlock the full potential of the Polkadot ecosystem.
+We believe `frost-substrate` represents a significant step forward in parachain interoperability, offering the performance, security, and developer experience needed to unlock the full potential of the Polkadot ecosystem.